tmaiaroto/node-docker-lambda/README.md

 # node-docker-lambda

+Ever want to run your AWS Lambda functions somewhere other than AWS Lambda?
+Did you create some awesome Lambda only to find out it takes longer than 5 minutes to run?
+Not a problem!
+You can easily run your AWS Lambda function anywhere you can run Docker.

-This is designed as a command line tool to help you wrap your existing AWS Lambda functions within a Docker container to run.
+This is designed as a command line tool to help you wrap your existing (Node.js) AWS Lambda functions within a Docker container to run.
 You can also simply look at the `Dockerfile` and `_container.js` file here for examples in building your own Docker container.

 It's useful if you want to sometimes run code in AWS Lambda while other times in a Docker container on your own servers or perhaps through ECS.